Paul Bastock

-Paul Anthony Bastock (born 19 May 1970) is an English professional footballer who plays as a goalkeeper for Boston United, and also serves the club from the role of the assistant manager.
+Paul Anthony Bastock (born 19 May 1970) is an English professional football manager and former professional footballer who played as a goalkeeper.

-He holds the all-time record for the most competitive club appearances in world football, having played more than 1,286 times in league and cup competitions, primarily across the English lower leagues.
+He previously held the record for the most competitive club appearances in world football, having played more than 1,286 times in league and cup competitions, primarily across the English lower leagues, but has since been surpassed by Fábio.

 During his career, which began in 1988, Bastock has represented more than twenty clubs, including Cambridge United, Boston United, Rushden & Diamonds and St Albans City.
 Having played 679 games in all competitions for the club, Bastock was voted as Boston's 'all-time cult hero' by viewers of the BBC show Football Focus in April 2005.
 He also played once for the England National Game XI (England C) in an unofficial game against a Highland League selection.